 A quality toilet plunger with a few holes drilled in the top of the base will work, but a commercially designed model works better.
 It has internal baffles that send water through the clothes to flush out dirt.
 Other popular laundry plungers are; Breathing Hand Washer and Washer Plunger.

 The Laundry POD is a non-electric washing machine that resembles a salad spinner.
 It washes small, light loads of clothing.
 One gallon of water will wash a load.
-The water is drained out the bottom and clean water is added through the top of the Laundry POD.
+The water is drained out of the bottom and clean water is added through the top of the Laundry POD.

 The Sailor’s Method uses a heavy-duty black garbage bag to wash the clothes.
 Apparently, sailors would fill a black garbage bag with dirty clothes, water, and soap.

 The black bag took advantage of the sun to heat the water and the ship’s movement agitated the wash.
 We could see adapting this a little by gently pressing on the bag to agitate the clothes.
-This might be a practical method for washing large items such as comforters, blankets or sleeping bags which will not fit in five-gallon buckets to be washed.
+This might be a practical method for washing large items such as comforters, blankets or sleeping bags that will not fit in five-gallon buckets to be washed.

-An old fashioned clothesline is an effective way to dry laundry.
+An old-fashioned clothesline is an effective way to dry laundry.
 Exposing the clothes to the UV rays of the sun may fade fabric, but it will also help disinfect the laundry.
 If you are using diapers, reusable toilet paper, or anything which may have retained germs, leave it out a little longer to help disinfect the cloth.

 Clothes can also be dried indoors.
 Ventilate when drying clothes to decrease drying time and prevent moisture from building up.
 Indoor drying racks come in a variety of shapes and sizes.
 They make drying more convenient and take up little space.
 However, clothes can be dried by hanging over chairs or doors.